plastyk/silverstripe-dashboard/docs/en/index.md

 ## Subsite compatibility

-If using the [SilverStripe Subsites Module](https://github.com/silverstripe/silverstripe-subsites/) the dashboard menu item will not display on subsites by default.
+If using the [Silverstripe Subsites Module](https://github.com/silverstripe/silverstripe-subsites/) the dashboard menu item will not display on subsites by default.
 To fix this we can apply the `SubsiteMenuExtension` to our `DashboardAdmin`.
-In our `mysite/_config/mysite.yml` add:
+In our `app/_config/dashboard.yml` add:

 ```yml
 Plastyk\Dashboard\Admin\DashboardAdmin: